 We are dependent on patents, know-how and proprietary technology, both our own and licensed from others.
-For example, we have a nonexclusive license for the mesothelin binder incorporated into the TRuC construct for gavo-cel from Harpoon.
+For example, we have a non-exclusive license for the mesothelin binder incorporated into the TRuC construct for gavo-cel and TC-510 from Harpoon.
 Harpoon has the ability to terminate our license in the event we materially breach our agreement with Harpoon and fail to cure this breach within sixty days.
 If the license with Harpoon is terminated, we would need to partner for another mesothelin binder or independently develop our own mesothelin binder.
-In addition, we cannot prevent Harpoon from also licensing the mesothelin binder we use in gavo-cel to a third-party.
-If Harpoon licenses the mesothelin binder to another immuno-oncology company, that company could develop a competitive product to gavo-cel.
+In addition, we cannot prevent Harpoon from also licensing the mesothelin binder we use in gavo-cel and TC-510 to a third-party.
+If Harpoon licenses the mesothelin binder to another immuno-oncology company, that company could develop a competitive product to gavo-cel and/or TC-510.